 The older landing page of StichFix.com is an example of a click-through landing page.
-It has interest, appeal and a sense of ease.
+It has an interest, appeal, and a sense of ease.
 The sizes offer a feeling of a custom experience while providing useful marketing information.

-Codecademy is an example of a lead generation landing page.
-The copy is clear and concise and the image is relevant.
+Codecademy was an example of a lead generation landing page.
+The copy was clear and concise and the image relevant.

-The message over the form fields is encouraging by offering an estimated time for how long the process will take.
+The message over the form fields was encouraging by offering an estimated time for how long the process would take.

-While this is a great landing page, I don’t know that I would recommend including the social media share buttons.
-They are some-what distracting and offer an exit, which I would advise against.
+While this was a good landing page, the social share buttons on the bottom were somewhat distracting and offered an exit, which I would advise against.

-Trulia is a well known, trusted company.
+Trulia is a well-known, trusted company.
 This allows them to use minimal copy, which is great.
 The above landing page features a simplistic message that lends a hand to communicating a quick and easy process.
 Plus, it’s timeless as you can see by the updated landing page below.

 The call to action uses a great keyword – “Personalized.”
 This makes users feel important and valued.